-A vital part of a successful team is good communication.
 As a group we discussed a suitable platform which we could all use to communicate daily.
-A uniform decision was made to use WhatsApp as each member was already experienced with the app and it has no initial fee.
+A uniform decision was made to use WhatsApp, as each member was already experienced with the app and it has no fee.
 It will be used to arrange face-to-face meetings (as required by our agile approach) and to discuss possible reassignments and upcoming deadlines.
 Each member of the group will be able to see every message, preventing confusion on assignments and duplication of discussion.
-Discussion has been made about implementing audio communication tools such as Skype or Google hangouts, if text based communication does not provide enough efficiency.
-This coincides with the agile approach as we will take steps to reflect on how to be more effective and adjust communications tools accordingly.
-The group will also use Email but this will only be used to arrange face-to-face meetings with customer and make small queries about ambiguous statements in the project brief.
+Discussion has been made about implementing audio communication tools such as Skype or Google hangouts as it has become clear that some members struggle with voicing their concerns over text based communication and members have found that giving direction over text-based communication simply creates more confusion.
+Therefore, during periods were team members must work remotely e.g. holiday breaks or visiting family, audio communication will take priority over text-based communication for discussing changes of roles.
+This coincides with the agile approach as we will reflect on how to be more effective and adjust communications tools accordingly.
+The group will also use email but this will only be used to arrange face-to-face meetings with customer and make small queries about ambiguous statements in the project brief.
 We decided to use email as it easily accessible and a universal mode of communication.

 Due to the nature of the project, large amounts of code will need to be saved, edited and restored in numerous iterations.
 Therefore, we need to be able to store a backlog of code to ensure effective version control and to ensure all members of the team are collaborating on the most recent documentation.
-Version control is required for several reasons: to prevent concurrent work from conflicting as members will be coding simultaneously; to enable the tracing of changes of code to find the root cause of bugs; to provide backup storage should code be lost or if new versions do not run.
+Version control is required for several reasons: to prevent concurrent work from conflicting; to enable the tracing of changes of code to find the root cause of bugs; to provide backup storage should code be lost or if new versions do not run.
 The tool we will use for this is GitHub.
-To further justify the use of GitHub, it boasts other useful features, such as code review where members can request reviews of their code from peers and in return peers can comment in context within the code itself and propose changes [4].
+GitHub boasts other useful features, such as code review where members can request reviews of their code from peers and in return peers can comment in context within the code itself and propose changes [4].
 The moderation tools, such as pull and conversation locking, will help the team to focus on coding [4].
 A final useful feature the team will use is the project management feature.
 This tool allows the team to assign issue and pull requests to certain team members, making it clear who is doing what [4].
-It will also allow the team to keep track of tasks by creating milestones which can be selectively ticked off to measure progress.
-However, through our agile approach our main measure of progress will be working software.
+It will also allow the team to keep track of tasks by creating milestones which can be selectively ticked off to measure progress